gobbyo/IoT/docs/tutorial-deployiothub.md

 ## Deploy IoT Hub and a Storage Account

 In this section you'll deploy an Azure IoT Hub and a Storage Account.
-Azure IoT Hub is a cloud-based service that enables secure and reliable communication between IoT devices and the cloud.
-It provides a range of features that make it well-suited for use in IoT applications, including:

-- **Device management**.
-IoT Hub enables you to manage and monitor your IoT devices, including provisioning, updating, and de-provisioning devices.
-- **Secure communication**.
-IoT Hub provides secure communication between devices and the cloud using industry-standard protocols, such as MQTT and HTTPS.
-- **Scalability**.
-IoT Hub is designed to handle large volumes of device data and traffic, making it suitable for use in large-scale IoT deployments.
-- **Integration with Azure services**.
-IoT Hub can be easily integrated with other Azure services, such as Azure Stream Analytics, Azure Functions, and Azure Machine Learning, which can be useful for building more complex IoT solutions.
-- **Customizable routing**.
-IoT Hub allows you to configure custom routes to send device data to different endpoints, such as storage or event hubs.

 Before starting, verify your PowerShell variables are set in your PS session:
 - `$rg`
 - `$projectName`
 - `$location`